You went to the trouble of doing full hair and makeup, and choosing a bangin’ outfit. You snap a selfie to show off your look and … it's not great.

 Fortunately, you’re not alone!
 Selfies involve using your phone’s camera to take an awesome pic, but the camera doesn’t always play nice with us.
 Despite all your hard work, sometimes selfies just don’t come out right.

-If you don’t like how your selfies are coming out, troubleshoot with these five common selfie problems—and learn how to fix them fast.
+If you don’t like how your selfies are coming out, troubleshoot by reading up on these five common selfie problems — and learn how to fix them fast.

 1 - Blame the lighting

 Honestly, lighting is usually the problem with a bad selfie.
-If you’re trying to fix that by using the flash on your phone, think again: harsh camera flashes actually make you look seven years older.
-No amount of retinol cream can fix that, so ditch your phone’s flash.
+If you’re trying to fix that by using the flash on your phone, think again — harsh camera flashes will almost always result in a worse photo.

 Well, next time you’re in a selfie mood, step out onto your porch or balcony and snap a pic in natural light.
 It’s hard to substitute the glowing, natural rays of the sun.

-But if you’re stuck inside (#thanksCorona), you can use FaceTune2 to add filters, remove glare, mattify shine, or play with the lighting levels on your selfie.
+But if you’re stuck inside, you can use FaceTune2 to add filters, remove glare, mattify shine, or play with the lighting levels on your selfie.

 2 - Photos reverse your image